Is TAN a Good Investment? The Case For and Against (2026)

-Last updated July 2026
+Last updated August 2026

 Short answer

-The case for TAN is simple: low-cost, diversified exposure to MAC Global Solar Energy Index at a 0.70% expense ratio, anchored by names like NXT, FSLR, ENLT.
+The case for TAN is simple: low-cost, diversified exposure to MAC Global Solar Energy Index at a 0.70% expense ratio, anchored by names like NXT, FSLR, ENPH.
 If that is the exposure you want and you do not already own most of it through another fund, TAN is a strong core holding.
 The catch is concentration in its top names and overlap with broad-market funds you may already hold.
 Whether it is a buy comes down to whether you want MAC Global Solar Energy Index and at what cost.
 Not a recommendation; Walnut is not an investment adviser.

 What are you buying with TAN?